nglendening/nglendening.github.io/_pages/cv.md

 ======

-Talks
+Talks and Presentations
 ======
+**Refereed**
 * "Modelling Hiding Dissent in Journal Publications", 17th International Congress on Logic, Methodology and Philosophy of Science and Technology (CLMPST).
-Buenos Aires.
+Buenos Aires, Argentina.
 July 2023 [Scheduled]
+* "Modelling Hiding Dissent in Journal Publications".
+Poster at the Philosophy of Science Association (PSA).
+Pittsburgh, PA.
+November 2022.
+* "Modelling Scientific Advisory Groups".
+Poster at the Formal Epistemology Workshop (FEW).
+Irvine, CA. November 2022.

+**Invited**